-The amounts shown for the fiscal year ended June 30, 2021, in the accompanying statement of functional expenses present summarized comparative totals only.
-Accordingly, the 2021 totals are not intended to present all information necessary for a fair presentation in conformity with accounting principles generally accepted in the United States of America.
-Such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2021, from which the summarized comparative information was derived.
+The amounts shown for the fiscal year ended June 30, 2022, in the accompanying statement of functional expenses present summarized comparative totals only.
+Accordingly, the 2022 totals are not intended to present all information necessary for a fair presentation in conformity with accounting principles generally accepted in the United States of America.
+Such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2022, from which the summarized comparative information was derived.
+Certain amounts in the 2022 Statements of Activities have been reclassified to conform with the 2023 presentation.

-Adoption of New Accounting Standard
+Adoption of New Accounting Pronouncement